Andrewbui389/Plan-It/README.md

 Hello!
 This is my project Plan it, the goal of this app was too have a simple clock in and clock out app for small businesses along with scheduling.
 I wanted to make this for a friend because he did not want all the additional features that are included forcefully in other applications.
+This application is tailored to his specific needs and uses additional middleware to protect the users.
+The app uses google authentication for logging in and out.

 ------------